pharaox/carnalitas_x/README.md

 Starting with version 0.23.0, this mod also a new *Buy & Sell Slaves* event chain to the *Visit Holding* decision for landless adventurers to allow them to buy and sell slaves while visiting holdings, similarly to buying and selling artifacts introduced in the "Roads to Power" DLC.
 This is enabled by default but can be disabled via the *Visit Holding Improvements* game rule.

 Slave markets are available in all non-temple holdings above certain development level, configurable via the *Slave Market Availability* game rule.
-They are also available in holdings having trade-related economy buildings, or special buildings.
+They are also available in holdings having trade-related economy buildings, trade-related domicile buildings, or special buildings, as well as in kingdom or empire capitals.

 In addition to buying and selling slaves, the adventurer may also refuse to participate in the slave trade outright.
 This disables the corresponding options for a certain cooldown period (currently 1 year).
 The adventurer's partner may also object to trading slaves if they are compassionate or pious enough.